1905 Alberta general election: Appointing a Lieutenant Governor and Premier

 George Hedley Vicars Bulyea was appointed Alberta's first Lieutenant Governor.

 The first election for the new provinces was scheduled to take place in November 1905, two months after Alberta and Saskatchewan entered Confederation.
 Since an elected government was not yet in place, an interim government had to be appointed to handle the affairs of the new provinces.
 Amédée E. Forget the Lieutenant Governor of the North-West Territories was appointed as the first Lieutenant Governor of Saskatchewan, while George H. V. Bulyea, a staunch Liberal and former member of the Territorial Legislature, was appointed as the first Lieutenant Governor of Alberta.

 The selection process for the first premier of Alberta was contentious.
-While Frank Oliver was considered for the position, he preferred to remain in his role as Minister of the Interior in Laurier's cabinet.
-Another strong contender was Peter Talbot, who was highly regarded by Laurier and other members of the Liberal Party.
+While Frank Oliver was considered for the position, he said he preferred to remain in his role as Minister of the Interior in Laurier's cabinet, which he would lose in 1911 as it happened.
+Another contender was Peter Talbot, who was well regarded by Laurier and other members of the Liberal Party.
 However, Talbot believed that he did not have the financial means to engage in electoral politics and instead sought a position in the Senate, which he was granted in 1906.
-Historian Lewis Thomas believed that if Talbot had shown any interest in becoming Alberta's first premier, Laurier would have appointed him to the position.
+(This occasioned a by-election in the Strathcona riding and the election of Wilbert McIntyre.)
+Historian Lewis Thomas wrote that if Talbot had shown interest in becoming Alberta's first premier, Laurier would have appointed him to the position.

-The next candidate was Alexander Cameron Rutherford, the member of the North-West Territories Assembly for Strathcona.
-Laurier remained quiet and did not disclose his opinion on the decision, leading to some speculation in political circles.
-Speculation on the future Premier ended when Rutherford was named the leader of the Alberta Liberal Party on August 13, 1905.
+The next candidate was Alexander Cameron Rutherford, the member of the North-West Territories Assembly for the NWT Assembly district of Strathcona.

+Laurier did not disclose his opinion on the decision.
+Finally, Rutherford was named the leader of the Alberta Liberal Party on August 13, 1905.

 A few days later, Haultain announced that he would remain in Saskatchewan to form a provincial rights party.
 R. B. Bennett, a young Calgary lawyer was chosen as the leader of the Alberta Conservative Party a few days later on August 16, 1905.
-According to historian Lewis Thomas, Laurier's decision to remain silent on naming a Premier helped weaken Haultain's position as the heir apparent in Alberta.
+According to historian Lewis Thomas, Laurier's silence on the naming of a Premier weakened Haultain's position as the heir apparent in Alberta.
 If Laurier had named Rutherford earlier, Haultain and his supporters of non-partisan government could have mounted a stronger protest and campaign.
 Laurier's appointment of staunch Liberals in Bulyea, Forget, Rutherford and Walter Scott ushered in party politics to the new prairie provinces.

 On September 2, 1905, Bulyea in his first official act as Lieutenant Governor swore Rutherford in as Alberta's first premier, and the Liberal party formed Alberta's first provincial government.